hazelcastInternsSummer14/sessionReplicationApp/README.md

 Built with love in Istanbul.

 <h2>NOTES</h2>
-- You can use Apache Tomcat 6 instead of Tomcat 7.
+ -You can use Apache Tomcat 6 instead of Tomcat 7.
--